5nizza/5nizza.github.io/_posts/2016-02-11-note-2-on-knowledge-subset-construction-for-partial-info-games.md

 ---
-title: Some Explanation of the Proof of Lemma 4 from Algorithms for Omega-Regular Games with Incomlete Information
+title: Note on Proof 4 from Algorithms for Omega-Regular Games with Incomlete Information
 layout: post
 ---